-- Confirm health insurance benefits for patients and assist them with billing concerns or questions
+- Confirm health insurance benefits for patients and help them with billing concerns or questions

-- Check on patient claims submitted and appeal any that have been denied
+- Check on patient claims submitted and appeal any that have been declined

-- Function as a mediator between the healthcare provider, the insurance companies and the patients for correct claim resolution
+- Act as an intermediate between the healthcare provider, the insurance carriers and the patients for correct claim resolution

 - Produce and oversee Accounts Receivables reports

 - Generate and take care of unpaid patient collections accounts

 Medical Coding and Billing Education and Certification

 - American Academy of Professional Coders (AAPC).